ivangfr/springboot-proxysql-mysql/README.md

 ## Shutdown

+Stop `customer-api` application, by pressing `ctrl-c`.

+In order to get out of `MySQL Monitors` type `exit`.

-To stop and remove containers, networks and volumes type
+Finally, to stop and remove `MySQL`s and `ProxySQL` containers, networks and volumes, run the following script
 ```
 ./env-shutdown.sh
 ```